TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-configuring-features-jit-access.md

   * Destination – Target VM private IP address (see the following Note)
   * Action – Allow

-* If the VM is behind the firewall, make sure an adequate rule created for it as well
+* If the VM is behind the firewall, make sure an adequate rule created for it, as well
 * Make sure you have the correct permissions to the VM access
 * Windows: Make sure the RDP file contains the correct IP address
-* Linux: Make sure SSH port 22 is accepting connection requests
+* Linux: Make sure that SSH port 22 is accepting connection requests
 * If no JIT rule exists, check the user permissions and the Activity Log for errors

 **Note**: The JIT rule destination is always the private IP address of the VM, even if you chose the public IP.
 This is the Azure Networking protocol called SNAT.
 [Learn more about SNAT](https://docs.microsoft.com/azure/load-balancer/load-balancer-outbound-connections).